mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 [@vasco-santos]: https://github.com/vasco-santos

 Author's note:
-- This is based on an earlier research draft about an epidemic broadcast protocol for libp2p pubsub.
+- This is based on an earlier research draft研究草案 about an epidemic broadcast protocol for libp2p pubsub.
   It serves as reference for the design of episub, an extended gossipsub router optimized for single source multicast and scenarios with a few fixed sources